 - In order to make informed decisions about their pupil's fitness for attending school, parents are encouraged to refer to the NHS guidance 'Is My Child Too III for School?'.
-Any authorisation of absence through illness is done so at the discretion of the Headteacher or member of staff delegated to carry out this task within the school. - In the case of an illness which lasts for five days or more (or four days in the event of a non-pupil day or Bank Holiday), parents may be asked to provide additional medical evidence before authorising the absence.
-However, this will only be requested if there is genuine and reasonable doubt about the authenticity of the illness.
+Any authorisation of absence through illness is done so at the discretion of the Principal or member of staff delegated to carry out this task within the school. - In the case of an illness which lasts for five days or more (or four days in the event of a non-pupil day or Bank Holiday), parents may be asked to provide additional medical evidence before authorising the absence.

+- However, this will only be requested if there is genuine and reasonable doubt about the authenticity of the illness.
 In this instance, if medical evidence is not provided, the absence may be recorded as unauthorised. - Where attendance is of a serious concern, we may require medical evidence to authorise any further periods of absence through illness.
 This will be determined on an individual basis.
 Parents will be notified of this by letter.
 Telephone calls and handwritten notes from a parent will not be accepted as medical evidence when attendance is a serious concern.
-For the purpose of this policy, 'serious concern' may be defined as: repeated unexplained/unauthorised absences or 3 x separate illnesses within a half term where no medical condition or underlying health issues have been identified. - Acceptable forms of medical evidence include: - a. medical card with one appointment entered with the pupil's name and surgery stamp included, signed by the receptionist, - b. letter from a professional such as a hospital consultant, - c. evidence of consultation with NHS 111, - d. medication prescribed by a GP, - e. copy of prescription, - f. print screen of medical notes / call logs and - g. evidence of a visit to a pharmacy. - Letters detailing hospital appointments Doctor or GP 'sick notes' are not required, and we do not expect parents to request these from their GPs.
+For the purpose of this policy, 'serious concern' may be defined as: repeated unexplained/unauthorised absences or 3 x separate illnesses within a half term where no medical condition or underlying health issues have been identified. - Acceptable forms of medical evidence include: - a. medical card with one appointment entered with the pupil's name and surgery stamp included, signed by the receptionist, - b. letter from a professional such as a hospital consultant, - c. evidence of consultation with NHS 111, - d. medication prescribed by a GP, - e. copy of prescription, - f. print screen of medical notes / call logs and - g. evidence of a visit to a pharmacy. - Letters detailing hospital appointments Doctor or GP 'sick notes' are not required, and we do not expect parents to request these from their GPs. - In some cases, a pupil may be absent long term due to an illness or injury.
+We will liaise with families to ensure children return to school quickly and that there are no safeguarding concerns.
+On occasions where this is not possible, (and the section 19 threshold is met) we will make a referral to the Local Authority Medical Panel which provides educational opportunities for pupils who are unable to attend their regular school due to illness.